SamsKod/rem-frontend/README.md

 Local:
 * Clone your forked repository to local pc.
+* Start rem-backend from Github repository https://github.com/SamsKod/rem-backend
+* Update with this in axiosDefault.js: axios.defaults.baseURL = "http://localhost:8000";
-* In terminal go to app folder and run command "npm run".
+* In terminal go to app folder and run command "npm start".

 # Credits
 Example code and design is used from:
+- Code Institute
+- icons8.com
+- Font Awesome
+- pluralsight.com
+- Logrocket.com
+- idownloadblog.com
--
+- cufonfonts.com

 # Media
 My photos.